 - Desmond Patton (2018-2021), Associate Professor of Social Work and Sociology; Associate Dean of Curriculum Innovation and Academic Affairs

-- Ovita Williams, Executive Director, CSSW Action Lab for Social Justice; Associate Director of Field Education, Adjunct Lecturer
+- Ovita Williams, Executive Director, CSSW Action Lab for Social Justice; Associate Director of Practicum Learning, Adjunct Lecturer

 - Qin Gao (2018–2021), Professor of Social Policy and Social Work; Director, China Center for Social Policy